KeithAzzopardi1998/assignment_ResearchTopics/readme.txt

 -> a chromosome is a 1D array which only represents the order in which requests are visited (not the routes) -> chromosomes are converted to a set of routes on the network as follows:
   -> Phase 1: keep inserting requests into the same route until the time windows or vehicle capacity are violated.
 The request which causes this to happen should be the start of a new routes
   -> Phase 2: the last customer of each route is removed and placed at the very start of the next route.
-If this is advantageous, keep it this way, else revert (not implemented yet)
+If this is advantageous, keep it this way, else revert (not implemented yet... requires some code restructuring to implement)

 Fitness Evaluation
 1. convert chromosome to routes